greenplum-db/gpdb-archive/gpdb-doc/markdown/security-guide/topics/Authenticate.html.md

 Greenplum uses the `pamservice` authentication parameter to identify the service from which to obtain the PAM configuration.

-**Note:** If PAM is set up to read `/etc/shadow`, authentication will fail because the PostgreSQL server is started by a non-root user.
+> **Note** If PAM is set up to read `/etc/shadow`, authentication will fail because the PostgreSQL server is started by a non-root user.
 This is not an issue when PAM is configured to use LDAP or another authentication method.

 Greenplum Database does not install a PAM configuration file.
 If you choose to use PAM authentication with Greenplum, you must identify the PAM service name for Greenplum and create the associated PAM service configuration file and configure Greenplum Database to use PAM authentication as described below: